bovirus/adbtools2/README.md

     * **/etc/passwd.orig** to remove the `:*:` from the `root` entry, to allow `su -` without any password.
-Please note that `root` cannot login with telnet or ssh, and no login is allowd from Internet, so this security treat is mitigated.
+Please note that `root` cannot login with telnet or ssh, and no login is allowed from Internet, so this security treat is mitigated.
 It is possible to modify the patch to input a salted, crypted password in this field.